OpenDCAI/DataFlex-Doc/docs/en/notes/guide/mixer/doremi.md

 ### Step 2: Proxy Model Weight Optimization

 Use the DoReMi algorithm to dynamically optimize domain weights on a small proxy model.
 The algorithm adjusts weights by computing excess loss for each domain.
+During training, the algorithm uses uniform sampling for data selection, but the optimized domain weights are recorded and used for loss reweighting in the training step.

 **Configuration File**: `doremi_step2_dynamic_qwen_pt_full.yaml`